 and to the State Resources Council.
 The companion bill, S558

-has passed the Senate and is headed to the House.
+has passed the Senate Agriculture Committee and will be heard in the

 For additional information contact the Florida